 I spent most of my childhood exploring the woods, riding bikes, or swimming with friends.
 I also spent a lot of time learning as much as possible.
 There were a few summers that I completed my middle school textbooks for the following year because I just could not wait.
 My poor teachers provided me with more advanced work and let me tutor younger students.
 In high school I saw study halls as a waste of time and was lucky enough to have teachers agree to let me fill up my schedule with independent studies.
 When I was not in school, I worked as many jobs as possible and filled in any extra time with volunteer opportunities.
 I have continued that trend ever since.

 My undergrad years were spent on digital media and graphic design.
-My grad years were spent on digital media and communications, with a special focus on gamification, user interfaces, human networks, and emerging technology.
+My grad years were spent on digital communications, with a special focus on gamification, augmented reality, user interfaces, multichannel marketing, human networks, and emerging technology.

 I currently telecommute full-time for the Center for Women & Enterprise out of our Burlington, VT office.
 When it comes to those “many jobs” I mentioned, I founded a community-based coworking and entrepreneurship center called The Space On Main; work part-time for CampusCE, an education management software company in Seattle; take on web design projects through Convoy Digital; and otherwise fill my time with volunteering or various consulting requests.

 I have gotten increasingly better at taking lots of personal time away from the computer.
 I fill up that time with swimming, paddleboarding, hiking, cross country skiing, fat tire ebiking, photography, cooking, attending live music and arts, traveling, gaming (tabletop and video), and connecting with people.
 I am a huge proponent of biohacking, intermittent fasting, low carb/high fat consumption, autoimmune protocol, and Wim Hof Method.